-I love having a window seat, but I hate the inconvenience to my neighbours who have to make way for me whenever I needed to go to the lavatory.
+I love having a window seat, but I hate the inconvenience to my neighbors who have to make way whenever I needed to go to the lavatory.
 (I know, I know, it’s really just me.)
 Hence when I’m traveling solo, I always end up choosing the aisle seat instead.

 No such problem on SQ Business Class as the seats on most of their fleet are now configured in 1-2-1 layout, which means they all have direct aisle access.
 Big win for me!
 This time, I also picked my seats that are located in the smaller cabin, which hopefully means more private and quiet space for me to sleep on both red-eye flights.